SwayamMehta10/R-Dashboard/README.md

 # R-Dashboard
-Simple dashboard created using R.
+Simple dashboard created using R for Airbnb Singapore.